ErikMcClure/erikmcclure.github.io/content/blog/name-shadowing-should-be-an-operator.md

     vec.push("b");
     let vec = vec; /* vec is immutable now */

 This is a particularly permissive form of **name-shadowing**, which allows you to re-declare a variable in an inner scope that _shadows_ the name of a variable in an outer scope, making the outer variable inaccessible.
 Almost every single programming language in common use allows you to do this in some form or another.
-Rust goes a step further and lets you redeclare a variable _inside the same scope_ as another variable.
+Rust goes a step further and lets you re-declare a variable _inside the same scope_ as another variable.

 This, to me, is pretty terrifying, because name-shadowing itself is often a dangerous operation.
 90% of the time, name-shadowing causes problems with either temporary or index variables, such as `i`.
 These are all cases where almost you never want to name-shadow anything and doing so is probably a mistake.